Investigation & Social Issues

 With or without you

-A liberating, entertaining, and informative road movie about women’s pleasure and desire.
-A sex odyssey told by women, commented on by pundits and carried out by a 100% female team.
+A liberating, entertaining, and informative road movie about women's pleasure and desire: a sex odyssey told by women, commented on by pundits, and carried out by a 100% female team.

 This film presents a playful and surprising overview of women's sexuality.
 Can the subject be discussed openly with them today?